HappyEureka/happyeureka.github.io/_pages/about.md

 # Hanqing Yang

-I am a Ph.D. student in [Electrical and Computer Engineering](https://www.ece.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu), where I am fortunate to work with [Professor Carlee Joe-Wong](https://www.andrew.cmu.edu/user/cjoewong/) in the [LIONS research group](https://research.ece.cmu.edu/lions/).
+I am a Ph.D. student in [Electrical and Computer Engineering](https://www.ece.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu), where I am fortunate to work with [Prof. Carlee Joe-Wong](https://www.andrew.cmu.edu/user/cjoewong/) in the [LIONS research group](https://research.ece.cmu.edu/lions/).
 My research focuses on the design of intelligent and cooperative multi-agent systems capable of making autonomous decisions at scale.
+Before coming to CMU, I had the valuable opportunity to assist with research projects in AI for healthcare in [CPSL](https://wsn.cse.wustl.edu/index.php/Cyber-Physical_Systems_Laboratory) at Washington University in St. Louis, advised by [Prof. Chenyang Lu](https://www.cse.wustl.edu/~lu/).

 ## Education